 To be a member of a commission, committee or board is a high honor, providing a unique opportunity for genuine public service.
 Although the specific duties of these commissions, committees, and boards vary with the purpose for which they were formed, they generally assist the city council by acting as an additional line of communication between the general public and the council by making recommendations, focusing attention to specific problems, encouraging broad citizen participation in formulating alternative goals, and providing in-depth analyses on matters that will be decided by the city council.

-Commission, committee, and board members are appointed by individual city council members, with the exception of the Library Board of Trustees, the Personnel Board, and the Sister Cities Commission.
+Commission, committee, and board members are appointed by individual city council members, with the exception of the Library Board of Trustees and the Personnel Board.

 After selection, each commissioner, board or committee member is sworn in by the city clerk and required to sign a loyalty oath at the first available commission, board, or committee meeting.